lixl39505/teleport-vue2/README.md

 # Intro

 Just like using [`<Teleport>`](https://vuejs.org/guide/built-ins/teleport.html) in Vue3.
-Support for dynamic binding of 'to' and 'disabled' props.
+It does not affect the logical hierarchy of the components and supports for dynamic binding of 'to' and 'disabled' props.

 ## Cautions